 In a large bowl, whisk the egg yolks and one cup of sugar until pale and thick.
 In a saucepan set over medium heat, bring the half and half and vanilla bean to a simmer, without letting it come to a full boil.
 Slowly pour the hot cream over the egg yolks mixture while whisking to temper the egg yolks.
 Pour the whole mixture back into the saucepan and cook over low heat, stirring constantly, until the cream coats the back of spoon.
 It should register 170F on a candy thermometer.
 At this point you have made a custard sauce, also known as "creme anglaise".
 Let cool completely, strain and refrigerate until cold.

-While the custard cools, prepare the strawberries.
+While the custard cool, prepare the strawberries.
 Place the quartered strawberries and the remaining measurement of sugar into a small heavy saucepan over medium heat and cook just long enough for the strawberries to soften and to release some juice.
 Remove from the heat and let cool.
 Once both the fruit and the custard are cold, process the custard first according to your ice cream maker manufacturer's instructions and toward the end of the churning period, throw in the strawberries.